mtov/engsoftmoderna/en/chapter1.md

 to a more suitable class.

 \index{Software Maintenance!Evolutionary}
-Finally, Evolutionary Maintenance is performed to add new features to a system or to significantly improve existing features.
+Finally, evolutionary maintenance is performed to add new features to a system or to significantly improve existing features.
 Its purpose is to preserve the system's value to the customers.
-Many banking systems developed in the 70s and 80s, for instance, have been continually updated and improved, ensuring their ongoing relevance and value.
+For instance, many banking systems developed in the 70s and 80s have been continually updated and improved, ensuring their ongoing relevance and value.

 \index{Legacy Systems}
-**Legacy Systems** are older systems built on outdated languages, operating systems, and databases.
+Legacy Systems are older systems built on outdated languages, operating systems, and databases.
 Despite being obsolete in technological terms, most legacy systems remain vital due to the critical operations they perform.